lorig135/docsstyleguide/MinimalWritingStyle.md

 - Use a gerund, preposition, present tense, or noun phrase:
   - Gerund: Setting Up Access Management
   - Preposition: About Access Management
-  - Present tense: Set Up Access Management
+  - Verb statement: Set Up Access Management
   - Noun phrase: Access Management Setup

 Task paragraph (optional): Two to three sentences about the topic.
 Each sentence should complete a step or a task.
 Use shortcuts like greater than arrows for menu selections (Click Applications > New Application).